rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 ![localhost:3000](/assets/img/tutorials/create-a-collectable-token/image-20.png)

-Metamask automatically detects that our app would like to connect, authorize this action by clicking on the Connect button
+Metamask automatically detects that our app would like to connect, authorize this action by clicking on the `Connect` button.

 ![authorize Metamask](/assets/img/tutorials/create-a-collectable-token/image-21.png)